 Psychosocial outcomes of parents of Children with Disabilities

-The aim of the Pro-Salud project is to assess the health needs of low-income Bolivian mothers of children with disabilities and to investigate the ways COVID-19 is impacting such needs and experiences.
+The aim of the PRO-Salud project was to assess the health needs of low-income Bolivian caregivers of children with disabilities and to investigate the ways COVID-19 impacted such needs and experiences.

 Destined for Greatness